-- Questions about your health care - Questions about getting behavioral health services, transportation, and long term supports and services (LTSS) - Questions about any other supports and services you need
+- questions about your health care - questions about getting behavioral health services, transportation, and long term supports and services (LTSS) - questions about any other supports and services you need

 If your provider or Care Coordinator thinks you may be eligible for Long-Term Care or additional supports and services to keep you in your home, MeridianComplete can assist you with applying for LTSS funded through Medicaid Waivers.

 Sometimes you can get help with your daily health care and living needs.
 You might be able to get these services:

-- Skilled nursing care
+- skilled nursing care

-- Physical therapy
+- physical therapy

-- Occupational therapy
+- occupational therapy

-- Speech therapy
+- speech therapy

-- Personal Care Services
+- personal Care Services

-- Home health care
+- home health care

-- Non-medical transportation
+- non-medical transportation

-- Home delivered meals
+- home delivered meals

-- Private duty nursing
+- private duty nursing

-- Personal emergency response system
+- personal emergency response system

-- Adult day program
+- adult day program

-Refer to Chapter 4, Section C, page 58 for additional information about Home and Community-Based waiver services.
+Refer to Chapter 4, Section C, page 60 for additional information about Home and Community-Based waiver services.

-B. How to contact MeridianComplete (Medicare-Medicaid Plan) Member Services
+B. How to contact MeridianComplete Member Services

 CALL 1-855-323-4578 This call is free.
-Hours are from 8 a.m. to 8 p.m., seven days a week.
+Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 We have free interpreter services for people who do not speak English.
-TTY This call is free.
+TTY 711 This call is free.
 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.
-Hours are from 8 a.m. to 8 p.m., seven days a week.
+Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
-FAX 1-877-858-2437 WRITE MeridianComplete (Medicare-Medicaid Plan) 777 Woodward Ave, Suite 600 Detroit, MI 48226 WEBSITE mmp.mimeridian.com
+FAX 1-877-858-2437 WRITE MeridianComplete 777 Woodward Ave, Suite 700 Detroit, MI 48226 WEBSITE mmp.meridian.com